 1. Choose a Name for Your Florida LLC

 The first step in forming an LLC in Florida is deciding on a name for your company.
 Florida law, like that of other states, requires you to name your LLC something that is unique from the names of existing organizations on file with the Division of Corporations.
-This need is in a way to secure customers and the general public informed.
+This need is in a way to keep customers and the general public informed.

 To start, look up your name in the Division of Corporations’ Business Name Database.
 This will return results for firms that are registered in the state of Florida.
 If there are no matches in this database, you should perform a brief internet screening search.
 To see if your desired name is already being used by another organization, simply type it into your preferred search engine.